-- B-double: A B-double is a class 2 heavy vehicle that consists of a prime mover towing two semitrailers with the first semitrailer being attached directly to the prime mover by a fifth wheel coupling and the second semitrailer being mounted on the rear of the first semitrailer by a fifth wheel coupling on the first semitrailer.
-A B-double must comply with prescribed mass and dimension requirements. - Buses: A bus other than an articulated bus that is longer than 12.5m but less than 14.5m that complies with prescribed mass and dimension requirements is a class 2 heavy vehicle. - Vehicle carriers: A vehicle carrier is a combination designed and built to carry vehicles on more than one deck that together with its load is longer than 19m or higher than 4.3m. - Livestock vehicles: A livestock vehicle is a heavy vehicle or a combination that is higher than 4.3m and is built to carry cattle, sheep, pigs or horses.
+B-double: A B-double is a class 2 heavy vehicle that consists of a prime mover towing two semitrailers with the first semitrailer being attached directly to the prime mover by a fifth wheel coupling and the second semitrailer being mounted on the rear of the first semitrailer by a fifth wheel coupling on the first semitrailer.
+A B-double must comply with prescribed mass and dimension requirements.

+- Buses: A bus other than an articulated bus that is longer than 12.5m but less than 14.5m that complies with prescribed mass and dimension requirements is a class 2 heavy vehicle. - Vehicle carriers: A vehicle carrier is a combination designed and built to carry vehicles on more than one deck that together with its load is longer than 19m or higher than 4.3m.